aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-slide/convert-slide/_index.md

 ## About Bitmap and Other Image Formats

-In general, a bitmap is a memory organization or image file format for storing digital images (rasters mostly).
-Bitmap is one of the oldest and purest formats for digital images.
-Bitmap is the base platform for many other file types or formats used to store digital images.

-In .NET, a [bitmap](https://docs.microsoft.com/en-us/dotnet/api/system.drawing.bitmap?view=net-5.0) is an object that allows you to work with images defined by pixel data.
-BMP is Microsoft's preferred format for bitmap images in Windows.
-However, you may have to work with other image formats.
+In .NET, a [Bitmap](https://docs.microsoft.com/en-us/dotnet/api/system.drawing.bitmap?view=net-5.0) is an object that allows you to work with images defined by pixel data.
+You may use an instance of this class to save images in various formats (BMP, JPG, PNG, etc.)

-- A **bitmap** is a true image since it renders every pixel individually.
-It takes up a lot of space, so it is rarely used directly in applications or on the web.
-- **PNG** (Portable Network Graphics) is a raster graphics file format based on a bitmap image.
-PNG is widely accepted.
-It is often used in different applications and on the web.

 ## **Converting Slides to Bitmap and Saving the Images in PNG**